-The primary goal of the Radiation Oncology residency training program at Duke University Medical Center is to educate and train resident physicians to be skillful in the practice of radiation oncology and to provide compassionate care in the treatment of patients.
-Our secondary goal is to involve resident physicians in investigative projects and prepare them to assume leadership roles in clinical and academic radiation oncology.
+The primary goal of the Radiation Oncology residency training program at Duke University Medical Center is to educate and train resident physicians to be skillful in the practice of Radiation Oncology and to provide compassionate patient care.

-4 year program starting at the PGY-2 year after required 1-year clinical internship or transitional year
+4 year program starting at the PGY-2 year after required 1-year clinical internship/transitional year

 Didactic courses in cancer biology and medical physics offered in alternate years, with emphasis on incorporating principles into clinical practice

 Care for patients at the Duke Cancer Center on disease specific clinical services

 Care for patients at the Durham V.A.
 Medical Center, located within walking distance, providing an opportunity for increasingly independent practice